TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/tisp/sigchain_dsp_rt/sigchain_biquad_cascade.md

 1. **Load and run the application:**
    - Load and run the compiled binary on the DSP Core (C75).
+   - Load and run the compiled binary on the R5F0 Core.
    - The application will initialize the signal chain and begin processing audio frames.

 2. **Monitor the output:**
    - The example processes audio data in real-time through the 3-stage parametric EQ pipeline.
-   - Performance metrics including cycle count and DSP load are measured and reported.

 3. **Audio Flow:**
-   - Input: N channels of audio data (int32_t format)
+   - Input: Eight channels of audio data (int32_t format)
    - Processing: Real-time execution through 3-stage parametric EQ
-   - Output: N channels of equalized audio data (int32_t format)
+   - Output: Eight channels of equalized audio data (int32_t format)

 ## Configuration Parameters